Mayowa2020/AWS-Autoscaling-And-Load-Balancing/AWS-Autoscaling-And-Load-Balancing.md

-# Configuring Auto Scaling with an Application Load Balancer (ALB) using a Launch Template.
+# Configuring Auto Scaling with an Application Load Balancer (ALB) using a Launch Template

 ## Purpose